-- Push bar: must be installed at back of car high enough for the boys to push comfortably and far enough back so boys will not trip over rear axle while pushing.
+- Push bar: must be installed at back of car high enough for the Scouts to push comfortably and far enough back so Scouts will not trip over rear axle while pushing.
 The pushbar should not be made out of metal.
 If the push bar is made of pipe or tubing then the ends must have safety covers.

 Once vehicles are inspected and parked in the pit, no entry into the pit by any Scout or adult is allowed.
 Please keep the Scouts out of this area.

 Notice!
 Please be advised that promotional videotaping/photography may be in progress at any time at an event.
 Your entrance constitutes your agreement that Soaring Eagle has the right to reproduce your likeness in videography/photography for promotion (e.g., publications, internet, newspaper).

 Cub Scout Spirit